How to Travel Responsibly in Costa del Sol

 To be a more sustainable traveller, you must research your accommodation before travelling to Costa del Sol.

-The easiest way to know if a hotel follows sustainable practices is by the information provided on their website.
+The easiest way to determine whether a hotel follows sustainable practices is to check its website.

 They may state what they do to improve the environment or how they work with local businesses.
 For example, they might purchase products from local farmers, serve seasonal ingredients, reduce waste or decorate the rooms with traditional crafts and objects made by locals.

-This information is easier to find on bigger hotel websites like Marbella Club Hotel.
+This information is easier to find on larger hotel websites, such as the Marbella Club Hotel.
 Still, countryside houses or family boutique hotels might not clearly state their efforts to be more sustainable.
 That doesn’t mean they don’t take action to reduce the environmental impact.

 Conclusion on responsible tourism in Costa del Sol